-The behavior under review is the tendency for humans to move between intense experiential informality (I feel very strongly about this; I'm going to find out more!) and rigorous formality (I know I'm right because I've met these criteria), the latter often accompanied by an up-tick in the use of rhetoric to denote belonging (Moreover, I say all the right things).
+The behavior under review is the tendency for humans to move between intense experiential informality (I feel very strongly about this; I'm going to find out more and tell everyone!) and rigorous formality (I know I'm right because I've met these criteria), the latter often accompanied by an up-tick in the use of rhetoric to denote belonging (Moreover, I say all the right things).

 Regarding religion specifically, Rodney Stark summarizes the work of researchers regarding sects and churches: "When [groups] move towards less tension with their sociocultural environment, they are church movements (although a group may remain a sect during a long period of movement in this churchlike direction).
 When groups move towards [higher tension with outsiders], they are sect movements" (123-124, Stark's emphasis).